we tell your stories, you create our change

 join the conversation

-watch — from our social media series produced for mobile platforms (Facebook Watch, Instagram stories, twitter…) to our docu-series and feature films.
-The Womanity Project is part of the film collective, Women Make Movies.
+watch — from our social media series produced for mobile platforms to our docu-series and feature films.

-listen — A 30 minute podcast series to open the conversation to a broader conversation.
+listen — A 30 minute podcast series to open a broader conversation.

 read— a weekly blog inviting our hosts to share various points of view.

-play&grow -- in our workshops, we use improvisation to explore who we are and who we want to become.
+play&grow -- customized workshops using improvisation to explore who we are and who we want to become.